Law enforcement in Pakistan: Provincial and territorial police

 The four provinces of Pakistan (Punjab, Khyber Pakhtunkhwa, Sindh and Balochistan) each have their own police force, organised to suit the challenges of that locality, with their own specialised and elite units.
 Each police force has a Commissioner of Police appointed as Inspector-General who is a senior officer from the Police Service of Pakistan.
 Some provincial police forces are routinely supported by federal paramilitary units operating in that area.
-All provincial police forces contain a Counter Terrorism Department.
+All provincial police forces contain Counter Terrorism Department and Special Branch.

 The traditional uniform of Pakistani provincial police officers is a black shirt with tan trousers.
 In 2017, police in Punjab transitioned to an olive green uniform, but reverted to the traditional uniform in 2019.
 In 2020, all provinces decided to adopt the uniform worn in Islamabad - light blue or white shirts with dark blue trousers.